1. Home

 With a tongue that efficient, you’d think a quick once-over would do the trick, but that’s not the case.

-“Normal grooming can take up about half of a cat’s daily activity,” says Jessica Shepler, DVM, a veterinarian at CityVet in Highlands Ranch, Colorado.
+“Normal grooming can take up about half of a cat’s daily activity,” says Jessica Shepler, DVM, lead veterinarian and partner at CityVet in Highlands Ranch, Colorado.

 Self-Soothing